-Payroll and benefit expenses increased \$2.3 million, or 11.7% for the quarter, from the comparable period in the prior year.
-These increases were due primarily to increased labor costs resulting from higher sales, additional labor needs arising from the opening of eleven new restaurants in fiscal 2014 and one new restaurant in the first quarter of 2015, and higher worker's compensation and medical insurance due to higher claims activity.
+For the quarter, payroll and benefit expenses increased \$1.0 million, or 4.9%, from the comparable period in the prior year.
+Year-to-date, payroll and benefit expenses increased \$3.3 million, or 8.3%, from the comparable period in the prior year.
+These increases were due primarily to increased labor costs resulting from additional labor needs arising from the opening of eleven new restaurants in fiscal 2014 and two new restaurant during the twenty-six weeks ended July 1, 2015, and higher worker's compensation and medical insurance due to higher claims activity.

-For the quarter, payroll and benefit expenses as a percentage of company-operated restaurant revenue were 25.5%, from 25.3% of the comparable period in the prior year.
-This increase was due primarily to the higher worker's compensation and medical insurance claims activity, partially offset by increased revenue and the relatively fixed nature of management labor costs.
+For the quarter, payroll and benefit expenses as a percentage of company-operated restaurant revenue were 25.2%, from 24.7% in the comparable period in the prior year.
+Year-to-date, payroll and benefit expenses as a percentage of company-operated restaurant revenue were 25.4%, from 25.0% in the comparable period in the prior year.
+These increases were due primarily to higher worker's compensation and medical insurance claims activity.